Yuri05/Test20/V11/README.md

 ![grafik](https://user-images.githubusercontent.com/25061876/162809088-98352e02-64a9-4387-a854-66ec0f3bc197.png)

 Also, in case the user selects individual observed data sets instead of folders and drags and drops them on the plot, then each one should be assigned a new color, and they should not be grouped according to the folder they belong to.

+### High Screen Resolution Support
+Users reported some issues with the layout of PK-Sim or MoBi when using custom font scaling on 4k monitors (or screen with high resolutions).
+Some UI elements were hidden, some icons were blurry, some text hard to read etc. The version 11 of PK-Sim and MoBi should address these issues and the tools should now behave as expected, even when using custom font scaling.
+Give it a try and let us know.

 ## Fixed issues and Improvements